 Create a Self-Care Plan

 - Address all areas of life:

-- Physical Health
+Physical Health

-- Mental Health
+Mental Health

 - Spiritual Health

-- Emotional Health
+Emotional Health

-- Relational Health

 - Who will support you and hold you accountable?

-- How will you utilize your supervisor?
+- · How will you utilize your supervisor?

-- Write it out

-- Print it out

 - Keep it somewhere for reminders

 - It is a working document

-- Transition ritual from home to work and from work to home

 Questions